apekkshaa/QuickStory60/README.md

 # QuickStory60

-QuickStory60 is a personal virtual video diary that allows users to capture and share their stories in short videos.
+QuickStory60 is a personal virtual video diary that allows users to share their stories in short videos.
 This platform is designed to help users document their daily lives, share memorable moments, and keep a personal digital archive of their experiences.

 ## Table of Contents